 All of the down in your comforter suddenly down at your feet?
 We’ve been there.
 After you read our down comforter cleaning guide, you’ll be warm and cozy in all directions — no dry cleaners necessary!
 While laundering items like pillowcases, sheets, and duvet covers is easy, cleaning some of your bigger, bulkier bedding items is more challenging.

 One of the most intimidating bedding items to clean is the down comforter.
-Made of feathers and plumules from ducks and geese, down comforters can seem unwieldy to clean.
+Often made from feathers and plumules from ducks and geese (although vegan and synthetic options exist!), down comforters can seem unwieldy to clean.
 They’re big, heavy, delicate, white, clumpy, and temperature-sensitive — meaning many people simply drop their comforter off at the dry cleaners to avoid dealing with it altogether.
-Considering the harmful chemicals dry cleaners use — chemicals that’ll off-gas into your bedroom air and even directly into your face — there has to be a better option.
+Considering the potentially harmful chemicals dry cleaners use — chemicals that’ll off-gas into your bedroom air and even directly into your face — there has to be a better option.

 Since most down comforters can be washed at home, we’re here to walk you through the process.
-Follow this guide, and you’ll have a fresh, clean comforter without a big bill — and a face full of chemicals — to show for it.
+Follow this guide, and you’ll have a fresh, clean comforter — without a big bill to show for it.